 Extremely large commercial vehicles often need to make extremely wide turns.
 Can they be done safely?
 Absolutely.
-But trucks who are in a hurry, are inexperienced, or are just plain lazy, rarely take the safest route.
+But trucks who are in a hurry, and have inexperienced or lazy drivers rarely take the safest route.

 When wide turns are undertaken by large trucks, some of these guys do not do what they must to overcome their partially obstructed view that does not give a good look at adjacent lanes and oncoming traffic.

 These turns often cause collisions that result in people getting hurt or killed.
 Some are directly in the line of fire.
 There are also secondary collisions caused by motorists trying to avoid these wide turns or pass a turning vehicle, who then collide with each other.